Invite friends and family to read the obituary and add memories.

 A traditional obituary may tell God answered her prayers and gave her Christiaan and Lauren but wouldn’t tell you that her greatest desire when she had children is that they would be friends.
 If you knew to look, you could see tears of happiness roll down her cheek as she heard and watched her children laugh at whatever ridiculous game they would play or story they would be telling as adults.

-A funeral for Linda will take place on Tuesday, March 3, 2026, at 11:30 AM, in the chapel of Georgia Funeral Care.
-The family will receive friends for a visitation on Monday, March 2, 2026 from 6:30 - 8:00 PM, at the funeral home.
+A funeral for Linda will take place on Tuesday March 3, 2026 from at 11:00 AM, when her sisters will share their memories of Linda's life.
+The family will receive friends for a visitation on Monday, March 2, 2026 from 6PM-8PM.

 This site is protected by reCAPTCHA and the